filestack/filestack-react/README.md

 - [Future](#future)

 ## Overview
-filestack-react is a kind of wrapper on [filestack-js](https://github.com/filestack/filestack-js) sdk which allow you to integrate with filestack service in just a few lines of code.
+filestack-react is a wrapper on [filestack-js](https://github.com/filestack/filestack-js) sdk which allow you to integrate with Filestack service in just a few lines of code.
 Almost all you can do with [filestack-js](https://filestack.github.io/filestack-js/index.html) you can do with this component.

 ## Usage
 Install it through NPM